Peiyance/Atten-Mixer-torch/README.md

 - [DIGINETICA](http://cikm2016.cs.iupui.edu/cikm-cup): It is a transaction dataset that is obtained from CIKM Cup 2016 Challange.
 - [GOWALLA](https://snap.stanford.edu/data/loc-gowalla.html): It is a dataset that contains users’ check-in infor- mation for point-of-interest recommendation.
 - [Last.fm](http://ocelma.net/MusicRecommendationDataset/lastfm-1K.html): It is a music-artist dataset that is used for music interest recommendation.
+- Note that the repository doesn't contain the training data on Last.fm due to space limitations.
+You can find it here: [train.txt](https://drive.google.com/file/d/1h6bVldqeFiYeqENrZmTtYA5TvF5nSB43/view?usp=sharing).

 We have provided the preprocessed version in the folder `datasets/`.